Drinking While Pregnant

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

-According to the CDC (Centers for Disease Control and Prevention), there is no known safe amount of alcohol use during pregnancy or while trying to get pregnant.
-Rather than risk their baby’s health, many mothers-to-be avoid alcohol altogether during pregnancy.
+According to the Centers for Disease Control and Prevention (CDC), there is no known safe amount of alcohol use during pregnancy or while trying to get pregnant.
+Rather than risk their babys’ health, many mothers-to-be avoid alcohol altogether during pregnancy.
 Unfortunately, women struggling with alcohol addiction can’t easily stop drinking despite understanding the potential harms.
 Addicted women who find out they are pregnant need to get help immediately.

-Babies born with atypical facial features who grow up to have mood, attention and anger disorders may be suffering from fetal alcohol syndrome.
-Every baby and mother is different, so there is no way to know how alcohol will impact the child.
+Babies born with atypical facial features who grow up to have mood, attention, and anger disorders may be suffering from fetal alcohol syndrome.
+Every baby and mother is different, so there is no way to know exactly how alcohol will impact the child.

-Experts describe all health problems from alcohol exposure before birth as fetal alcohol spectrum disorders (FASD).
+Experts describe all health problems from alcohol exposure before birth as FASDs.
 As with other spectrum disorders, not all cases are as extreme as others.

-Some of the effects of FASD may include:
+Some of the effects of FASDs may include:

 - Abnormally small heads and brains